sps014/BlazorQrCodeScanner/README.md

 public ValueTask ScanFileV2Async(byte[] array, string contentType, bool showImage = true)
 ```

-Scans an image file for a QR code (version 2).
+Scans an image file for a QR code (version 2).  (will fail if webcam scanning is running)

 ## Disposal